Ananda Mahidol: Early life

 Prince Ananda Mahidol was born in Heidelberg, Germany.
 He was the first son of Prince Mahidol Adulyadej of Songkla (son of King Rama V) and Mom Sangwan (last title Somdej Phra Sri Nakarindhara Borommaratchachonnani) who were studying there at the time.
 He was the first Thai King to be born outside of the country.

 He went with his parents to Paris, Lausanne, and then to Massachusetts, when in 1927, his uncle, King Prajadhipok, issued a royal edict elevating him to the higher princely class of Phra Worawong Ther Phra Ong Chao (this edict also benefited other "Mom Chao" who were the children of Chao Fa and their commoner wives, among them his elder sister Mom Chao Galyani Vadhana and his younger brother who was born later that year Phra Worawong Ther Phra Ong Chao Bhumibol Adulyadej).

 The family returned to Thailand in 1928 after Prince Mahidol finished his medical studies at Harvard University.
-Prince Mahidol died at age 37 in 1929, when Ananda Mahidol was just four years old.
+Prince Mahidol died at age 37 in 1929, when Ananda Mahidol was four years old.
 His widowed mother was thus left to raise her family alone.

 He briefly attended Debsirin School in Bangkok before the revolution in 1932 ended the absolute monarchy and raised the possibility that King Prajadhipok might abdicate.
 Queen Savang Vadhana, his grandmother, was concerned about Prince Ananda Mahidol's safety, since he was one of the likely heirs to the throne.
 It was then suggested that Mom Sangwal and her children return to Lausanne, and when they did so in 1933, the official reason given was for the health and further education of the princes.

 Prince Ananda Mahidol spent most of his youth in Switzerland.
 However, when King Prajadhipok's abdication appeared imminent, the prince's mother was approached by a member of the government, asking for her opinion about Ananda Mahidol succeeding as monarch.